apsquared/lg-agent-client/Readme.md

 Follow along as I post about program on my [websites](https://apsquared.co) and my Bluesky account [@apsquared](https://bsky.app/profile/apsquared.bsky.social).

+Disclaimer: I'm not an expert at Python or LangGraph, just a developer trying to play with AI Agents and hoping to help others.

 ## TODO
 - [ ] Clean up some of the code that is not needed
 - [ ] Test more streaming agents